The polysemy of the words that children learn over time: Abstract

+Here we study polysemy as a potential learning bias in vocabulary learning in children.
+Words of low polysemy could be preferred as they reduce the disambiguation effort for the listener.
+However, such preference could be a side-effect of another bias: the preference of children for nouns in combination with the lower polysemy of nouns with respect to other part-of-speech categories.

 Our results show that mean polysemy in children increases over time in two phases, i.e. a fast growth till the 31st month followed by a slower tendency towards adult speech.
-In contrast, no dependency with time is found in adults.
+In contrast, this evolution is not found in adults interacting with children.
 This suggests that children have a preference for non-polysemous words in their early stages of vocabulary acquisition.
-Our hypothesis is twofold: \begin{seriate} \item polysemy is a standalone bias or \item polysemy is a side-effect of other biases. \end{seriate} Interestingly, the bias for low polysemy described above weakens when controlling for syntactic category (noun, verb, adjective or adverb).
-The pattern of the evolution of polysemy suggests that both hypotheses may apply to some extent, and that (b) would originate from a combination of the well-known preference for nouns and the lower polysemy of nouns with respect to other syntactic categories.
+Interestingly, the evolutionary pattern described above weakens when controlling for syntactic category (noun, verb, adjective or adverb) but it does not disappear completely, suggesting that it could result from a combination of a standalone bias for low polysemy and a preference for nouns.

-\emph{Keywords:} {child language evolution, vocabulary learning, learning biases, polysemy, quantitative linguistics} \end{quotation}
+\emph{Keywords:} { child language evolution, vocabulary learning, learning biases, polysemy, quantitative linguistics } \end{quotation}

 \ifinteract